Votuko/steins-gate-mechanics/README.md

 2. Mechanics - The core mechanics of Steins;Gate, with evidence and example situations.
 3. Theory - A final, more interpretation-based mechanic, with evidence and example situations.
 4. Misconceptions - Addresses common misunderstandings about Steins;Gate.

+## Prerequisites

+We assume that the reader has experienced the Steins;Gate and Steins;Gate 0 visual novels and anime.

+Spoilers for other Steins;Gate spin-offs are not included, although this guide is also consistent with this content.